Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-rlp_byte_array-RLPImpl.md

 ### decode_byte_array_type

-Decodes the RLP prefix of the input and determines the type (String or List), returning the decoded payload, the total bytes read, and the inferred RLP type. # Parameters \* `input`: Reference to a ByteArray that represents RLP-encoded data.
+Decodes the RLP prefix of the input and determines the type (String or List), returning the decoded payload, the total bytes read, and the inferred RLP type.

+#### Arguments

+- `input`: Reference to a ByteArray that represents RLP-encoded data.

 #### Returns

-- `Ok((payload, total_bytes_read, RLPType))`: On success, returns the decoded payload, how many bytes were consumed from input, and whether it was a String or List. \* `Err(RLPError)`: If decoding fails due to invalid input length, or size issues.
+- `Ok((payload, total_bytes_read, RLPType))`: On success, returns the decoded payload, how many bytes were consumed from input, and whether it was a String or List.
+- `Err(RLPError)`: If decoding fails due to invalid input length, or size issues.

 Fully qualified path: `alexandria_encoding::rlp_byte_array::RLPImpl::decode_byte_array_type`